NEWS

 So, Why and How Can Teachers Build Relationships With Students?

 Establishing strong connections between teachers and students is essential and greatly affects both parties involved.
 However, this is not always the easiest.
 It requires dedicated effort and perseverance to develop meaningful relationships with each student, as they are unique individuals who need to be understood.
-Once you form these connections, they can greatly influence the classroom environment and contribute to the academic achievements of the students.
+Once you form these connections, they can greatly influence the classroom environment and contribute to the students’ academic achievements.

 SOURCES